wapcaplet/doctest2/tests/ellipses.rst

 Ellipses
 ========

-Allow the use of ellipses to ignore part of the output.
+Improve support for ellipses for ignoring part of the output.

 Issue #14: https://github.com/ianb/doctest2/issues/14

 Problem
 -------